vekatze/neut/book/src/overview.md

 - Compiles to [LLVM IR](https://llvm.org/docs/LangRef.html), assembly, or binary
 - The typesystem ≒ [CoC](https://en.wikipedia.org/wiki/Calculus_of_constructions) + [ADT](https://en.wikipedia.org/wiki/Algebraic_data_type) + fix - universe hierarchy
   - (That is, the usual one in functional programming, but a bit generalized)

+## Anything Else?

+You might also find the module system of Neut interesting. *It distinguishes modules using the checksums of tarballs*, and defines module identities using version information.
+Although this is not the main point of Neut (and I'm ready to retract it immediately if I found a critical flaw), it still might be of interest.
+For more, see [the Chapter 4 (Module System)](./module-system.md).

 ## What are Possible Drawbacks?
 Caveats?